kushidat/broaderPredicate_uberon/README.md

   - Sex: any
   - No. of subqueries: 0
   - Property paths: No
-  - Limit on the number of rows returned: 100
+  - Limit on the number of rows returned: No

 The average runtime (10 times):
-  - 3 sec [Execution date: 6 June 2024]
   - 48 sec [Execution date: 6 June 2024, All rows]
+  - 3 sec [Execution date: 6 June 2024, 100 rows]
   - 10 sec [Execution date: 10 August 2023, Expression Score: > 99, All rows]
   - 29 sec [Execution date: 4 August 2023, Expression Score: > 99, All rows]